 |Any year after the year the adoption becomes final.||The year of the payment.|

 In these cases, the new parents are allowed to claim the maximum credit amount even if their actual expenses did not reach that amount.
-For example, your special-needs adoption process was finalized in 2014.
-It took two years, over which time you spent $10,000.
+For example, your special-needs adoption process was finalized in 2015.
+It took 2 years, over which time you spent $10,000.

 On your 2015 return, you can claim an adoption credit of $13,400 even though your actual expenses fell $3,400 short.

 Accounting for employer assistance